mlo-ol/ETH-add-two-function-contract/README.md

 # ETH Functions Frontend

 A decentralized application (DApp) that allows users to interact with an Ethereum smart contract to deposit, withdraw, pause, and resume operations.
-The frontend is built with React and Next.js, and the smart contract is written in Solidity.
+The frontend is built with React, and the smart contract is written in Solidity.

 ## Features